 Goodwill is tested for impairment annually and when circumstances indicate that the carrying value may be impaired.
-The cash flows are derived from the budget for the next five years which include factors considering COVID-19 pandemic but exclude restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
-The recoverable amount is sensitive to the discount rate used for the DCF model as well as the growth rates, earnings before interest, taxes and depreciation and amortization ("EBITDA") margins used for extrapolation purposes.
+The cash flows are derived from the budget for the next five years which include factors considering the current economic environment but exclude restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
+The recoverable amount is sensitive to the discount rate used for the DCF model as well as the growth rates, EBITDA margin used for extrapolation purposes.
 These estimates are most relevant to goodwill recognized by the Group.
+The carrying values of goodwill amounted to \$\frac{1}{2}48.22\$ million as of December 31, 2022 and 2021 (see Note 11).